-- 2.2 The Weighting points in the Skills Development scorecard represent the maximum number of points possible for each of the criteria. - 2.3 The compliance targets for 2.1.1.1, 2.1.1.2, 2.1.2.1, 2.1.2.2 and 2.1.3 of the Skills Development scorecard are based on the overall demographic representation of black people as defined in the Employment Equity Act.
-For scoring purposes, the targets should be further broken down into specific criteria according to the different race sub-groups within the definition of black in accordance with the Employment Equity Act requirements on equitable representation and weighted accordingly.
+The compliance targets for 2.1.1.1, 2.1.1.2, 2.1.2.1, 2.1.2.2 and 2.1.3 of the Skills Development Scorecard are based on the overall demographic representation of Black people as defined in the Employment Equity Act.
+For scoring purposes, the targets should be further broken down into specific criteria according to the different race sub-groups within the definition of Black in accordance with the Employment Equity Act requirements on equitable representation and weighted accordingly.

-- 3. Key Measurement Principles - 3.1 Measured Entities receive points on the Skills Development scorecard only if: - 3.1.1 They have developed the following SETA approved documents: Workplace Skills Plan, an annual training report and pivotal report; and - 3.1.2 They have implemented programmes targeted at developing Priority Skills generally, and specifically for black people - 3.2.
-The 6 % compliance target under paragraph 2.1.1.1 also includes external training expenditure for unemployed black people. - 3.3 It is the measured entity's sole responsibility to prove the subsequent employment of the trainees for purpose of scoring under paragraph 2.1.3. - 3.4 If less that 100% of the trainees are absorbed under paragraph 2.1.3, the percentage achieved or absorbed will be recognised. - 3.5 Expenses on scholarships and bursaries for employees does not constitute Skills Development Expenditure if the Measured Entity can recover any portion of those expenses from the employee or if the grant of the scholarship or bursary is conditional.
-Despite the afore going, if the right of recovery or the condition involves either of the following obligations of the employee, the expenses are recognisable: - 3.5.1 The obligation of successful completion in their studies within the time period allocated; or
+3 Key Measurement Principles

+- 3.1 Measured Entities receive points on the Skills Development Scorecard only if: - 3.1.1 They have developed the following SETA Approved documents:

+Workplace Skills Plan, an Annual Training Report and Pivotal Report; and - 3.1.2 They have implemented programmes targeted at developing B-BBEE ICT Sector Council Priority Skills list generally, and specifically for Black People - 3.2 The 6 % compliance target under paragraph 2.1.1.1 also includes external training expenditure for unemployed Black people. - 3.3 It is the Measured Entity's sole responsibility to prove the subsequent employment of the trainees for purpose of scoring under paragraph 2.1.3. - 3.4 If less than 100% of the trainees are absorbed under paragraph 2.1.3, the percentage achieved or absorbed will be recognised. - 3.5 Expenses on scholarships and bursaries for employees do not constitute Skills Development Expenditure if the Measured Entity can recover any portion of those expenses from the employee or if the grant of the scholarship or bursary is conditional.
+Despite the afore going, if the right of recovery or the condition involves either of the following obligations of the employee, the expenses are recognisable:

+- 3.5.1 The obligation of successful completion in their studies within the time period allocated; or

-3.5.2 The obligation of continued employment by the Measured Entity for a period following successful completion of their studies is not more than the period of their studies.
+- 3.5.2 The obligation of continued employment by the Measured Entity for a period following successful completion of their studies is not more than the period of their studies.

 - 3.6 Legitimate training expenses includes:

 - 3.6.1 Costs of training materials;

-- 3.6.2 Costs of trainers;
+- 3.6.2 Costs of trainers:

 - 3.6.3 Costs of training facilities including costs of catering;

 - 3.6.4 Scholarships and bursaries;

-- 3.6.5 Course fees;
+- 3.6.5 Course fees:

 - 3.6.6 Accommodation and travel; and

-- 3.6.7 Administration costs such as the organization of training including, where appropriate, the cost to the Measured Entity of employing a skills development facilitator or a training manager.
+- 3.6.7 Administration costs such as the organization of training including, where appropriate, the cost to the Measured Entity of employing a Skills Development Facilitator or a training manager.

+- 3.6.8 Reasonable accommodation costs to enable persons with disabilities to participate.